maghoff/tagged-console-target/README.md

 Example
 -------

-For this example you need to `npm install tagged-console-target`.
+For this example you need to `npm install winston tagged-console-target`.

 	var winston = require('winston');
 	var TaggedConsoleTarget = require('tagged-console-target');